Work for High Sky

 Benefits:

-• Employer Paid: Health, Life, and Long-term Disability Insurance; Teledoc/MyStrength family coverage; Community Pool and Fitness Center; Paid time off and holidays; 403B Matching; Longevity Recognition; Flex time and location.
+• Employer Paid: Health, Life, and Long-term Disability Insurance; Teladoc/MyStrength family coverage; Community Pool and Fitness Center; Paid-time off and holidays; 403B Matching; Longevity Recognition; Flex time and location

-• Maintain constant supervision to ensure safety and wellbeing of all children in care.
+• Maintain constant supervision to ensure the safety and well-being of all children in care.

-• Encourage and teach youth basic social, academic, emotional, independent living skills necessary to be successful.
+• Encourage and teach youth basic social, academic, emotional, and independent living skills necessary to be successful

 • Complete youth documentation such as daily progress logs, incident reports, medical forms, and medication logs